 So let’s use our phones to actually reach out to the ones we love again.
 Let’s send more than a “hey” and “‘sup” or an emoji in answer to our best friend’s rant.

 And let’s take pictures that ten years from now will remind us where we were and what we’ve seen and experienced, instead of the amazing contouring we pulled off the night before.

-Check out some of the pictures from our rural exploration below.
+Check out some of the pictures from my rural exploration below.